Oil Sands Tailings

-In the oil sands, tailings are a mixture of water, sand, clay and residual bitumen, and are the by-product of the hot water treatment process used to separate the oil from sand and clay in oil sands mining operations.
-Tailings and tailings ponds are not unique to the oil sands - many mining and other industries create tailings and manage this material using ponds.
+In oil sands mining operations, tailings are a mixture of water, sand, clay and residual bitumen, and are the by-product of the extraction process used to separate the oil from sand and clay.
+Tailings and tailings ponds are not unique to the oil sands – they are used throughout Alberta and around the world in mining and other industrial processes.

-Tailing ponds enable water to separate from sand, clay and bitumen for re-use in bitumen extraction.
-Water is continuously recycled from tailings ponds back into the extraction process, reducing use of fresh water from the Athabasca River and other sources.
-Oil sands producers recycle 75% to 87% of water used.
+Tailings ponds are engineered dam and dyke facilities used for storage of tailings materials.
+Tailing ponds are also used to enable water to separate from the tailings.
+Water from the tailings ponds is recycled back into the extraction process, reducing the use of fresh water from the Athabasca River and other sources.
+Oil sands mining operators recycle 75% of water used.

-Oil Sands Tailing Ponds Management
+Oil Sands Tailings Management

 Reclaiming Tailings Ponds